aredn/documentation/arednGettingStarted/advanced_config.rst

 Managed Switch Settings (both Client and Server networks) Set your VLAN-capable network switch to appropriately tag traffic from the Internet with "VLAN 1" before sending it to your node.
 This allows your node to properly identify the traffic as coming from the Internet connection on its WAN interface.
 See the equipment manual for your managed switch to determine how to configure these settings.
 There are also AREDN |trade| `website posts <https://www.arednmesh.org/content/configuring-netgear-gs105e-switch-lanwan-ports>`_ which contain helpful information.

+  .. note:: If you are using a *Mikrotik hAP ac lite* or *GL.iNET AR150/AR300M/AR750*, then you do not need a separate VLAN-capable switch as described above.
+These nodes have built-in switches with the appropriate VLANs preconfigured in the AREDN |trade| firmware.

   Your node should have Internet access after the smart switch is configured, and you can use the node's new Internet connection to install the *tunneling* software package.
 This package should be installed on both the tunnel server and the tunnel client nodes.

 WAN Interface IP (Tunnel Server *node* only)